1 Introduction to R

 Instead, data frames, and their powerful cousins tibbles, are the backbone of data science and this course.
 Data frames are two-dimensional arrays where each column is a list (usually a vector).
 Most times, each column will be of one type while a given row will contain many different types.
 We usually refer to columns as variables and rows as observations.

-Here are the first six rows of a data frame with information about diamond prices and diamond characteristics:
+Here are the first six rows of a data frame with information about mammal sleep habits:

 1.8.4 tibbles